ICTLearningSciences/org-pal3-mentorpal/README.md

   5. **numpy** : Python scientific computing
   6. **pandas** : High-performance data structures for Python
   7. **gensim** : Topic Modelling - needed for word2vec
+  8. **openpyxl** : Pandas dependency for writing to excel files

 Windows Setup
 ------------
-  1. Get Python 3.5 or 3.6 and install TensorFlow from <a href="http://www.lfd.uci.edu/~gohlke/pythonlibs/#tensorflow">here</a>.
+  1. Get Python 3.5.3 and install TensorFlow from <a href="http://www.lfd.uci.edu/~gohlke/pythonlibs/#tensorflow">here</a>.
   2. Install Visual C++ Redistributable 2015 x64 as MSVCP140.dll
   3. To install keras and gensim, you have to first install scipy from <a href="http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy">here</a>.
   4. Install numpy+mkl from <a href="http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy">here</a>.